Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Introduction

 The paper is organized as follows: \begin{itemize} \item Section~\ref{section_measures} starts by introducing the general framework of measures on the flat torus in general dimension, followed by the precise formulation of the optimal transport problem.
-Here we will set the notations used through the paper.
-It is divided into different subsections: Subsection~\ref{sectionolutions} is devoted to the study of the shape of the solutions, recalling that they are the gradient of a periodic convex functions and showing the uniqueness of the potential in Corollary~\ref{Corollary:equals}.
-Section~\ref{section_asyimptotics} proves through Theorem~\ref{Theoremeq} that the optimal transport potentials converge, up to additive constant, when the measures converge weakly.
-This result implies that the method of \cite{DelBarrio2019} based on Efron–Stein's inequality can be applied to derive a Central Limit Theorem, see Theorem~\ref{Theo:centrallim2} in Subsection~\ref{section:normality}. \item Section~\ref{section:test} shows how this theory can be applied to perform two-sample goodness-of-fit tests in the two dimensional flat torus.
-The main result of the section is Theorem~\ref{Theorem::bound}, which gives a concentration inequality primordial for the construction of statistical tests, together with faster convergence rates for the expectation. \item Section~\ref{simulations} reports numerical experiments supporting these theoretical results, first with synthetic data and then with real data from protein structures, showing that our methods behave well in both cases. \end{itemize} To facilitate reading, the proofs are relegated to the Appendix, but in some cases the intuitions of the proofs are provided in the main text for clarity.
+Section~\ref{sectionolutions} is devoted to the study of the shape of the solutions, recalling that they are the gradients of periodic convex functions and showing the uniqueness of the potential in Corollary~\ref{Corollary:equals}.
+Section~\ref{section_asyimptotics} proves through Theorem~\ref{Theoremeq} that the optimal transport potentials converge, up to an additive constant, when the measures converge weakly.
+This result implies that the method of \cite{DelBarrio2019} based on Efron–Stein's inequality can be applied to derive a Central Limit Theorem, see Theorem~\ref{Theo:centrallim2} in Subsection~\ref{section:normality}.
+Finally, we show how the previously defined CLT does not allow the definition of an asymptotic test. \item Section~\ref{section:test} shows how Wasserstein distance can be used to define two-sample goodness-of-fit tests in the two-dimensional flat torus.
+We propose two testing approaches.
+The first one, introduced in Subsection \ref{sec:test_geodesics}, consists in testing the equality of two measures projected into a finite number of closed geodesics on $\mathbb{T}^2$.
+The second, presented in Subsection \ref{sec:upper_bound}, is a conservative procedure based on upper-bounding the exact $p$-values.
+This is possible thanks to a concentration inequality given in Theorem~\ref{Theorem::bound}, together with faster convergence rates for the expectation. \item Section~\ref{simulations} reports numerical experiments illustrating the relevance of these theoretical results, first with synthetic data and then with real data from protein structures, showing that our methods behave well in both cases. \end{itemize} To facilitate reading, the proofs are relegated to the Appendix, but in some cases the intuition behind the proof is provided in the main text for clarity.